exah/exah/CV.md

 ### Web Developer @ [Strelka&nbsp;Institute](http://strelka.com) <br /> December 2015 - November 2018

 I started working in a small team of 3 people (designer, developer, and project manager) as a second developer.
 At first, I helped with current projects.
 Next, we developed a site for partnering educational programs with the Higher School of Economics ([advancedurbandesign.com](http://advancedurbandesign.com)) and a special project based on research done by Strelka students about malls in Seoul ([the-m-all.com](http://the-m-all.com)).
-Both projects my first from start to finish front-end development work at Strelka.
+These were my first serious end-to-end projects in the trade.

 Since the middle of 2016 worked as a lead web developer and the biggest projects for me were the next version of strelka.com (never released) and [strelkamag.com](https://strelkamag.com).
 For both, I developed a WYSIWYG editor and shared component/design system library.